WilsontheWolf/repo/README.md

 Images need to be placed in a folder called `screenshots` in the folder with the info.

 The description and changes in the changelog support markdown.

+Adding a file called `icon.png` in your tweak's info folder will add that icon to the tweak.

 After this is all setup you can rebuild your repo.
 It will be built with all your new packages.